top of page

+What if I told you that where you place your attention is where your life is being created?
 I have been noticing something lately—how much of our day disappears into our phones.
 Into the scroll.
 Into the resistance and reaction in the comments section of someone's post.
-And I'm not here to tell you that social media is bad or that you need to delete all your apps.
+I’m not here to tell you that social media is bad or that you need to delete all your apps.
 What I am curious about is: What is it creating in your life?

+What began as a place for connecting with others and sharing meaningful moments has transformed into a feed dominated by items for purchase, news and "news," and meme reposts without conversation.
 Here's what I've observed, both in my own life and in working with others: social media has a way of consuming our energy without us realizing it.
-We think we're just "checking in" for a minute, and suddenly an hour has passed and we have checked out.
+We think we're just "checking in" for a minute, and suddenly an hour has passed, and we have checked out.
 We think we're staying informed or connected, but what if we're actually solidifying our points of view?
 What if we're feeding the very perspectives that keep us stuck, that keep us separate from the people sitting right next to us?

 I have observed individuals scrolling through their feeds while someone is speaking to them.
 We are physically present but lack energetic presence.
 Our energy—the life force that could foster connection, intimacy, and joy—is being diverted from forming meaningful connections.